Khovanov homology and rational unknotting

 \begin{prop} Let $K_1,\ldots,K_n$ and $J_1, \ldots , J_m$ be knots such that: \begin{enumerate} \item for all $i=1,\ldots ,n$ the complex $\llbracket K_i \rrbracket$ splits as a sum of one staircase $S_1$ and finitely many $\symknight(G)$ and $\symknight(G) \otimes \symknight(2)$ pieces, \item for all $j=1,\ldots ,m$ the complex $\llbracket J_j \rrbracket$ decomposes as a sum of one dual staircase $\overline{S_1}$ and finitely many $\symknight(G)$ and $\symknight(G) \otimes \symknight(2)$. \end{enumerate} Let the empty $\scalebox{1.3}{$\#$}$ be equal to the unknot.
 Then

 \end{prop}

 \begin{remark} Using \verb+khoca+ and \verb+homca+ one finds that there are many knots satisfying requirements (1) or (2) of \cref{prop:lambdaKand-K}.
 For instance, one can take any knot with up to 15 crossings such that $s_{\mathbb{F}_2} \ne s_{\mathbb{F}_3}$.
-One of those is the above-mentioned knot $14n19265$, and a complete list is given in Table 1 of Sch\"utz's paper \cite{zbMATH07333633}, supplemented by the following knots \cite{dirkemail}:
+One of those is the above-mentioned knot $14n19265$, and a complete list is given in~\cite{zbMATH07333633,zbMATH07506057}.

 We also note that if a knot $K$ satisfies condition (1) of \cref{prop:lambdaKand-K} then its mirror image $-K$ will satisfy condition (2), and vice-versa. \end{remark}

 For the proof of \cref{prop:lambdaKand-K} we will need the following lemmas.